Blue, silver, red, brown, gray, black, cream, brindle

 Male vs Female

 Male Irish Mastiffs tend to be a bit bigger than females, but they’re all really big.

-In terms of temperament, they’re fairly similar.
+In terms of temperament, male and female Irish Mastiffs are fairly similar.
 You may notice distinctions between the two genders, but only if compared side by side; the differences aren’t remarkable when just dealing with a single dog.

-So, if you’re thinking about getting one of these dogs, don’t worry about the male vs. female debate.
+So, if you’re thinking about getting an Irish Mastiff, don’t worry about the male vs. female debate.

 If you want a dog who will cause a stir wherever it goes, you can’t do much better than the Irish Mastiff.
 These pups are certain to draw stares, but their appeal goes further than that, as they make great pets for just about any living situation.

 That’s not to say that they’re suitable for everyone, though.
 Owning one can be prohibitively expensive, and they can cause inadvertent property damage when they get excited.